hartzell/documentation-theme-jekyll/README.md

   branch or emergency fixes from hot fix branches.

 - `master` -- this branch exists solely for administrative purposes such as this README.md.
+It is an "orphan branch", unrelated to the branches.
 Eventually we'll have a CONTRIBUTING file and various templates here.

 [toms-repo]: https://github.com/tomjohnson1492/documentation-theme-jekyll